 What is Bloomsday?

-Bloomsday celebrates Thursday 16 June 1904 as that day is depicted in James Joyce’s novel Ulysses.
+Bloomsday is a celebration that takes place both in Dublin and around the world.
+It celebrates Thursday 16 June 1904, which is the day depicted in James Joyce’s novel Ulysses.
 The day is named after Leopold Bloom, the central character in Ulysses.
 The novel follows the life and thoughts of Leopold Bloom and a host of other characters – real and fictional – from 8am on 16 June 1904 through to the early hours of the following morning.

 Some incidents in Joyce’s life during the summer of 1904 became material for Ulysses.
 On 20 June, a drunken Joyce was thrown out of a National Theatre Society rehearsal in a hall on Camden Street: at the end of episode 9 (of Ulysses) this incident is ascribed to Stephen.
 On 22 June, Joyce was involved in a drunken altercation which left him with a black eye and other injuries.
 In Ulysses, Stephen becomes involved in a similar altercation with an English soldier at the end of episode 15.